-The Mediterranean Sea inspires the cuisine of Alicante that is succulent, varied, impressive and explosive.
-Typical dishes or tapas, will give your palate exquisite sensations.
-Experience the best fresh fish and seafood, the Alicante garden full of vegetables and fruits will be to blame for these great gastronomic pleasures.
-Rice is the basic ingredient of the Valencian community, hence its reputation for good paellas.
+The Mediterranean Sea inspires Alicante’s succulent, varied, impressive cuisine.
+Typical dishes or tapas, will give your taste buds exquisite sensations.
+Experience the best fresh seafood and the Alicante garden full of vegetables and fruit.
+Rice is an essential ingredient for the Valencian community, hence its reputation for good paellas.
 Wines and desserts like nougat are other star products.

-One of the celebrations that lives on most Alicante is the festival of Moors and Christians, and it takes place in August.
+One of Alicante’s top festivities not to be missed is the festival of Moors and Christian in August.

 How to get to Alicante

-Alicante is a city with very good infrastructure and is very accessible either by land, road, rail, sea or in the air.
+Alicante is a city with very good infrastructure and is very accessible either by land, road, rail, sea or by air.

-If you prefer to arrive in the city via road, you can drive along the coast, the N340 road or the Ap7 are both routes leading into Alicante.
-If you dont want to take the coastal route then the N330 is more suitable for you.
+If you prefer to arrive by car, you can drive along the coast, the N340 road or the AP7 are both routes leading to Alicante.
+If you don't want to take the coastal route then the N330 is more suitable for you.

 The bus station is situated in the port, Muelle de Poniente.

-The train station of Alicante has connections with the main cities of Spain and with diverse European stations.
+Alicante has a train station with connections to main Spanish cities and diverse European stations.

-The airport of Altet Alicante is just 10 kilometres from the town.
+Alicante-Elche Airport (ALC) is just 10 kilometres from the town centre.